w3c/wot/policies/async-decision.md

 ### Problem

 Currently:
-1. It is common to get to the end of a two hour meeting without having managed to review all of the open pull requests in a given repository
+1. It is common to get to the end of a two-hour meeting without having managed to review all of the open pull requests in a given repository
 2. If anyone is missing from the call who may have feedback, the discussion is often deferred for a week or more until they are available to join a call
 3. When pull requests are reviewed there isn't always a clear resolution about whether or not to merge and discussion can end up being paused until the following week
 4. Sometimes only small changes are needed to a pull request before landing it, but it has to wait another week for a chance for another review